 RV Window A/C Units

-One issue with using an overhead unit on a small camper is the potential to freeze you out.
+One issue with using an overhead air conditioner on a small camper is the potential to freeze you.
 Most manufacturers consider a small RV air conditioner to be 13,500 BTU, which is too much for a small RV, even on the lowest setting.
-With a smaller RV, you also likely have a more limited power supply, and window units draw about half as much power as an overhead unit, on average.
+With a smaller RV, you also likely have a more limited power supply, and window units draw about half as much power as an overhead A/C, on average.

 Pros | Cons |